gregorispielmann/gobarber/README.md

 ### Mobile

-You will only need an ID from a student with an active registration.
+You will only need an E-mail and a Password from a client that is not a provider.
-In HelpOrders Page you need to use "Pull To Refresh" to see if there is any update in your help orders.

 ## ⛏️ Built Using <a name = "built_using"></a>